Key Takeaways

 Completed-operations claims can arise years after the job.
 Some policies limit the completed-operations period or exclude it entirely.
 Check whether your policy covers claims that arise after you leave the site.

-When a subcontractor's employee is injured and the sub has no workers comp or GL, the GC or hiring contractor can be held responsible.
+When a subcontractor's employee is injured and the sub has no workers compensation or general liability, the general contractor or hiring contractor can be held responsible.
 Carriers are pulling back on limits and maintaining a firm stance on exclusions for subcontractor-related claims.

 Free quotes from 400+ carriers · Licensed in 22 states · No fees to compare